shikhalev/rdot/README.md

             --font-size=size             Font size for main text (pt).
                                            9 by default.
     Colors:
-      May by RGB value or name from X11 scheme, see http://graphviz.org/content/color-names#x11.
+      May be RGB value or name from X11 scheme, see http://graphviz.org/content/color-names#x11.
             --color-class=color          Background color of class title.
                                            #BBFFBB by default.